Ergodicity of unipotent flows and Kleinian groups: Recurrence properties of BMS and BR measures

 \end{itemize} \end{thm}

 Despite the rather complicated formulation of this theorem, which is tailored towards our application later, the theorem is intuitively clear.
-Indeed $B_{x_0}(\tau)$ is chosen so that for ``most" $\BMS$ points we have~\eqref{lrho}.
-On the other hands in view of Corollary~\ref{c;ps-leb} for a PL direction $\theta$ we have $D(\sigma_{x,\theta}^\tau)$ is positive $\sigma_{x,\theta}^\tau$-almost everywhere.
-Therefore, by Fubini's theorem for ``most" $\BMS$ points $x\in B_{x_0}(\tau)$ the ``most" points on $xN_\rho$ satisfy both~\eqref{lrho} and the non-vanishing of the Radon-Nikodym derivative which implies the theorem.
+Indeed $B_{x_0}(\tau)$ is chosen so that for ``most" $\BMS$ points, we have~\eqref{lrho}.
+On the other hand, in view of Corollary~\ref{c;ps-leb}, for a $\op{PL}$ direction $\theta$, the Radon-Nikodym derivative $D(\sigma_{x,\theta}^\tau)$ is positive $\sigma_{x,\theta}^\tau$-almost everywhere.
+Therefore, by Fubini's theorem, for ``most" $\BMS$ points $x\in B_{x_0}(\tau)$, ``most" points in $xN_\rho$ satisfy both~\eqref{lrho} and the non-vanishing of the Radon-Nikodym derivative implies Theorem \ref{finalo}.
 The precise treatment of the above sketch of the proof is given in the rest of this subsection.

 \begin{lem} Let $xm_\theta \in x_0T_\tau$.
 For any Borel subset $O_\theta'(x)\subset p_\theta(xN_\tau\cap \Omega_\e'm_\theta^{-1})$,

 \end{lem}